Ferndale, California: Education

+Since 1998, the Ferndale Repertory Theatre has offered The Marilyn McCormick Performing Arts Scholarship to local high school seniors.
+Sara Bareilles was the first recipient of the scholarship.

 Media

 Ferndale is home to the oldest newspaper under a single name in Humboldt County, the Ferndale Enterprise.
 Commercial radio station KHUM operates in a joint studio with KLGE, KSLG-FM and KWPT.
 Ferndale is also home to the North Coast's oldest theatre company, The Ferndale Repertory Theatre which has been in operation since 1972.

 Infrastructure

 Affordable housing

 U.S. Navy Housing was built for staff of the 37-acre Naval Facility (NAVFAC) Centerville Beach, Centerville, California which was commissioned on March 25, 1958.
 Originally the base was staffed by 95 people, but grew to over 280 people.
 The 52-unit Ferndale Navy Housing was built as part of this project.
 The NAVFAC was decommissioned on September 30, 1993.

 The U.S. Coast Guard subsequently occupied the Navy Housing but vacated the housing units in October 2008.
 The property was returned to the Navy which declared the units surplus.
 In order to acquire the housing, a ballot initiative was required.
 The city placed Measure S on the ballot for the November 2, 2010, election.
 Measure S passed 516 (74.57%) to 176 (25.43%) approving the city's plan to acquire low- and moderate-income housing from the Navy.

 The Ferndale City Council voted to purchase the housing from the Navy for $1.00 on September 1, 2011.
-The city began negotiations with the non-profit O'Rourke Foundation, part of the Bertha Russ Lytel Foundation, to take over and run the 52-unit project as an affordable housing project.
+The city began negotiations with the nonprofit O'Rourke Foundation, part of the Bertha Russ Lytel Foundation, to take over and run the 52-unit project as an affordable housing project.
 The Navy housing is ten percent of the available housing in the city.
 The 24 single-family homes, 14 duplex townhouses, three playgrounds and two community buildings of the former Navy Housing were transferred from the Navy to the city in a public ceremony with Congressman Mike Thompson on October 23, 2011.